Biligtü Khan Ayushiridara: Early life

-Ayushiridara was born in 1340 the eldest son of Toghon Temür (Emperor Shun of Yuan) and Lady Gi, who came from a lower-ranked aristocratic family who would eventually be highly influential during a period in her husband's reign.
+Ayushiridara was born in 1340 the eldest son of Toghon Temür (Emperor Shun of Yuan) and Lady Gi, who came from a lower-ranked Goryeo aristocratic family who would eventually be highly influential during her husband's reign.
 He was given his earliest tuition in Chinese at the house of his father's minister, Toqto'a, at age ten.
 Toghon Temür's principal empress, Danashiri, bore only one son who died in infancy.
 The Mongol noyans mostly preferred another Borjigin (Mongol noble) heir, rather than Ayushiridara, as his mother was a former palace maid and tea server.
 Only after the purge of Danashiri's family and the death of Bayan, were he and his mother accepted at the Yuan court.
 Induced by his Korean empress, Lady Gi, the Yuan emperor Toghon Temür scheduled to elect his heir apparent in 1353.
-However, Toqto'a delayed the schedule for some unknown reason.
+However, Toqto'a delayed the schedule for unknown reasons.
 This aroused the anger of the latter's political enemies.
 The chief minister and his former protégé, Hama of the "Qangli", and Ayushiridara, with the support of his mother, the Empress, Lady Gi, accused Toqto'a of corruption and violation of law while he was fighting the Red Turban Rebellion in 1354.
 This situation halted Toqto'a, who had been successful in defeating the rebellion, and he was stripped of his dignities and sent to Hoai-nan into exile.

 Hama was made first minister and all power was then in his hands.
 Elated by this success, Hama decided to raise Ayushiridara to the throne.
 This plot was discovered, Hama was sentenced to exile and strangled by his enemies there in 1356, and Ayushiridara was pardoned.
 When he became crown prince in 1353, it caused internal strife between his supporters and opponents.
-Seven years later he and Lady Gi wished the first minister, Tai ping, to convince the Khagan to resign and leave Ayushiridara dominion.
+Seven years later he and Lady Gi wished the first minister, Tai ping, to convince the Khagan to resign and leave the dominion to Ayushiridara.
 When Tai ping refused, they poisoned the minister's partisans and forced him to resign.
 Power passed to a eunuch, Papuhwa, and to Cho Sekin, two weak men.
 An opposition leader, Bolad-Temür, occupied the capital in 1364.
 Ayushiridara was ordered back by his father to Dadu.
 Feeling himself not powerful enough to resist Bolad-Temür's large army, Ayushiridara fled to the Yuan general, Köke Temür.
 When Bolad-Temür learned that Ayushiridara was advancing with troops, he arrested Lady Gi and forced her to recall her son to the capital.
 However, Bolad-Temür's commanders deserted to Köke Temür.
 Toghon Temür secretly ordered Ho chang, son of the prince of Wei chun, to murder Bolad-Temür.
 After the latter's death, Köke Temür defeated Bolad-Temür's commander Tukiel in 1365.
 Ayushiridara forced Köke Temür to persuade the Emperor to resign in his favor.
 The Emperor was unwilling to abdicate, but he appointed his son lieutenant in the Yuan.
 Köke Temür tried to prevent it, but failed and was stripped of his dignities.